UC Berkeley Faculty Association

 Section 2.
 The Chair shall call a special meeting of the Association within two weeks when requested to do so by a majority of the Executive Board or on petition signed by ten percent of the Association members in good standing.

 Section 3.
 The quorum for any Association meeting shall be 25 Association members in good standing or five percent of the membership, whichever is higher.
-Any action taken at a membership meeting shall be submitted for approval by the membership by mail ballot upon request of one-third of the members in attendance at that meeting, or of a majority of the Executive Board.
+Any action taken at a membership meeting shall be submitted for approval by the membership by ballot upon request of one-third of the members in attendance at that meeting, or of a majority of the Executive Board.

 Section 4.
 The Secretary shall issue a notice of any regular or special meeting of the Association at least seven days prior to the meeting date, unless the Executive Board shall determine that circumstances require shorter notice.